02 Mar Factoring & Invoice Discounting

 Competition between banks means that if you shop around you can get a good deal.

-The Asset Based Finance Association (ABFA) is a body which gives a list of the Factors and their conditions.
+The Asset Based Finance Association (ABFA) is a body that gives a list of the Factors and their conditions.
 This is a good first port of call.
 There are comparison websites for factoring which can compare the various lenders.
 This could also save a lot of time.

 You could also speak to your local business forum or Chamber of Commerce as they may have deals for members that would offer even greater savings.